APOYS/mepigram_released/README.md

 #### mEpigram Pipeline:
 You can use the included pipeline to run mepigram, it will perform dinucleotide-shulffing, mepigram_typeE, and enrichment calculation (which uses the motif scanning module).

--To very quickly test the pipeline:
+To very quickly test the pipeline:

 `python mepigram_wrapper.py -f testInput.faa -m cpg -b your_specific_genome/background_met-5.tsv -g metgraph-5mer -n max_No_motif`